fieryhenry/Battle-Cats-Save-File-Editor/README.md

 I have created an updated tutorial video that goes you through the steps: https://youtu.be/D6hPnJTlq-U

-:exclamation::exclamation:IMPORTANT:When you are done make sure to either select the patch save option or click "yes" when the dialog box opens asking you if you're finished with the editor

-Run BackupManagerEN and restore the save or overwrite the save in the game's files

-Take those codes and put them back into the game

-And done have fun!

 # Features
 1. Change catfood
 2. Change XP